 Ability to Keep Residents Mobile

-This indicates the percent of residents that retained mobility levels over time.
-Preserving mobility can be a great sign for residents' health.
+This is the percent of patients who remained mobile levels over time.
+Preserving mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations

 In Chestnut Park Rehabilitation and Nursing Center, 17.32 Percentage of Residents Rehospitalized

 Measures the number of times residents are rehospitalized per thousand days of short-term patient care.

 Short-term Care: ER Visits